Maya Book II - The Dream

 After breakfast Crystal and Luke followed Maya outside, into the garden.
 Maya hopped up on a wooden bench, turned and sat down, facing them.

-"Okay," Maya began.
+"Okay," Maya began, speaking real words right out loud.
 "Hold your hands out, cup them, as if you were drinking water, then close your eyes and say the words you first called me with, on the day that I found you.

 Not knowing what to expect, the children closed their eyes and in unison repeated, What magic will you open my eyes to see?